krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 Now you'll have to replace the config.plist.
 Because you'll install modified kexts you'll HAVE TO replace the config.plist in your installation.
 Otherwise your PC will not boot anymore.
 `diskutil mount EFI`
 replace `EFI/CLOVER/config.plist` with `./10.12/Post-Install/CLOVER/config.plist`.
 Again: if your PC has a Core i5 processor, search the config.plist for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.

 If you've a NVM SSD Drive which is incompatible with the 4k fix, you need to install NVMe-Hackr with SSDT Spoofing (enables easier system upgrading from appstore).
 Dont do this if you use the HDD version of the Dell or you use your M.2 port for something different than a SSD (for ex. a UMTS modem).
 Use the correct KEXT for you.
 Hynix SSDs require a different KEXT (HackrNVMeFamilySpoof-10_12_2_HYNIX.kext instad of HackrNVMeFamilySpoof-10_12_2.kext
 ```
 sudo cp ./10.12/Post-Install/AD-Kexts/HackrNVMe/SSDT-Hackr.aml /Volumes/EFI/EFI/CLOVER/ACPI/patched/
 sudo cp -r ./10.12/Post-Install/AD-Kexts/HackrNVMe/HackrNVMeFamilySpoof-10_12_2.kext /Library/Extensions/
 ```

-i also suggest moving some of the kext from EFI/CLOVER/kexts/10.12 to /Library/Extensions.
-It's just more stable.
+I suggest moving some of the kext from EFI/CLOVER/kexts/10.12 to /Library/Extensions.

 Finalize the kext-copy by recreating the kernel cache:
 ```
 sudo rm -rf /System/Library/Caches/com.apple.kext.caches/Startup/kernelcache
 sudo rm -rf /System/Library/PrelinkedKernels/prelinkedkernel
 sudo touch /System/Library/Extensions && sudo kextcache -u /
 ```
 sometimes you'll have to redo the last command if your system shows "Lock acquired".

 OSX 10.12.2 removed the posibility to load unsigned code.
 You can enable this by entering `sudo spctl --master-disable `

 If your notebook is equipped with the UHD touch monitor, you'll have to copy the UHD enabling kexts to your clover directory:
 ```
 sudo cp ./10.12/Post-Install/AD-Kexts/UHD-Kexts/* /Volumes/EFI/EFI/CLOVER/kexts/10.12/